FaFre/WebLibre/README.md

   </a>
 </p>

-> **⚠️ Alpha Release Notice**
-> WebLibre is currently in the alpha phase.
-Expect frequent updates, potential bugs, and breaking changes.
-Please report issues on [GitHub](https://github.com/FaFre/WebLibre/issues).
-> Currently only F-Droid builds are free from Google dependencies.
+> **📱 Early Access**
+> WebLibre is under active development with frequent updates and new features.
+The browser is production-capable for early adopters who value privacy and are willing to help shape its future.
+Report issues or request features on [GitHub](https://github.com/FaFre/WebLibre/issues).

 ## Join the WebLibre Community

-We'd love to see you over on [Matrix](https://matrix.to/#/#weblibre:unredacted.org) to share ideas, get support, and help shape the future of this project.

 **Your voice matters.** Since WebLibre respects your privacy by design—no tracking, no telemetry—we depend on community feedback to improve.
+Here's how you can get involved:

+- **[Feedback Platform](https://feedback.weblibre.eu/)** - Vote on features, share ideas, and help prioritize development
+- **[Matrix Chat](https://matrix.to/#/#weblibre:unredacted.org)** - Get support, discuss ideas, and connect with other users
+- **[GitHub Issues](https://github.com/FaFre/WebLibre/issues)** - Report bugs and track development

 Whether you've discovered a bug, have a feature request, or want to share your experience, we'd love to hear from you!

 ## Privacy by Design